SanftMonster/zotero-arxiv-daily/README.md

 ![test](./assets/test.png)

 > [!NOTE]
 > The Test-Workflow Action is the debug version of the main workflow (Send-emails-daily), which always retrieve 5 arxiv papers regardless of the date.
 While the main workflow will be automatically triggered everyday and retrieve new papers released yesterday.
 There is no new arxiv paper at weekends and holiday, in which case you may see "No new papers found" in the log of main workflow.
+> When `DAYS > 1`, you can keep using the same `ARXIV_QUERY` format as the RSS feed (e.g. `cs.AI+cs.CV`); the workflow will automatically convert it to the arXiv API format.
+If you prefer a custom advanced query, provide the API-compatible string directly (e.g. `cat:cs.AI AND ti:"agent"`).

 Then check the log and the receiver email after it finishes.